 Remote access software allows users to access another computer outside of a local network.
 This means that you don't need to first establish a VPN or expose your device to the internet before you can connect to a remote device.

 Remote access software strongly encrypts remote sessions.
 It also requires all users to provide the right login credentials should they attempt to access a remote device.

 Remote access software is easy to configure and use.
-All you need to do is install on both the local and remote servers, and you can instantly connect to the another computer remotely.
+All you need to do is install it on both the local and remote servers, and you can instantly connect to another computer remotely.

 Remote access software is relatively cheaper compared to other alternative solutions.
-Some can even be purchased for free, with no extra charges whatsoever.
+Some can even be purchased with no extra charges whatsoever.

 2. Virtual Private Network